 In return for their efforts, the volunteers are recognized with signage located along their designated street sections.

 The City will provide trash bags and loan safety vests to the participating groups and collect the filled bags when the volunteers have completed the litter pickup all at no charge.
-For more information contact Steve Shultz, Assistant City Engineer, at 989.354.1730, or by email at email@example.com.
+For more information contact Steve Shultz, City Engineer, at 989.354.1730, or by email at email@example.com.

 Prentiss Street and Marina Breakwall Walkway